USS Dubuque (LPD-8): History

+On 10 June 1988, they sighted a 35-foot wooden boat packed with Vietnamese refugees fleeing communist rule in their homeland.
+The boat sailed from Ben Tre, Vietnam (22 May), but the engine failed two days later and she drifted.
+Dubuque’s sailors fatally underestimated the numbers of people on board who struggled for survival against starvation and exposure on board their flimsy craft (they estimated 50–70 refugees but 110 people had purportedly put to sea).
+Dubuque’s commanding officer, accessed the situation and decided to distribute food and water to the castaways, as well as charts providing limited navigational information.
+The Navy later released a statement that “the craft was judged to be in seaworthy condition and was under sail.”
+Dubuque continued on her original voyage.

+The food and water proved inadequate for the actual number of people on board the boat, however; and as many as 58 died, an estimated 20 succumbed before they sighted Dubuque, and the remaining victims following the U.S. ship’s departure from the area.
+Grim tales afterward emerged of desperate people who resorted to cannibalism to survive.
+Filipino fishermen eventually rescued the 52 survivors.
+The Navy relieved the Commanding Officer of his command (11 August), and subsequently court martialed him (at his request).
+The court found him guilty of violating standing orders to render assistance to those in peril of the sea, and he received a letter of reprimand.

-In May 1988 Dubuque deployed to the Persian Gulf and served as the control ship for mine sweeping operations to protect US-flagged tankers during the Iran–Iraq War.
+In May 1988, she deployed to the Persian Gulf and served as the control ship for mine sweeping operations to protect US-flagged tankers during the Iran–Iraq War.
 For her participation in this operation, the ship was awarded the Meritorious Unit Commendation.
 In 1989 the ship participated in the contingency operation to evacuate American personnel from the Philippines during a failed coup attempt.

+1990s

 Immediately following the Iraqi invasion of Kuwait in August 1990, Dubuque was deployed to the Persian Gulf as part of Operation Desert Shield.
 The ship functioned as the leading element of Amphibious Ready Group Bravo, which transported Marine Regimental Landing Team Four to Al Jubayl, Saudi Arabia during the critical early stages of the multi-national buildup.

 In November 1998 Dubuque again deployed to the Persian Gulf as part of the Belleau Wood Amphibious Ready Group (ARG) on support of Operation Desert Fox.

 On 30 July 1999, Dubuque was relieved by USS Juneau as part of the forward-deployed naval forces.
 Since then, she has been once again home-ported in San Diego, California.

 From June to September 1999, Dubuque participated in the first SHIP-SWAP with her sister ship Juneau, where each ship's crew remained in their original home ports, allowing Dubuque to return to the homeport of San Diego.